Figure home equity review

 - No in-person support.
 Figure is a 100% digital company.
 If you value face-to-face service or prefer a lender with physical locations, look elsewhere.

 - New to the market.
-A digital disruptor can be a good thing, but there’s just not enough out there from customers to know what to expect long term.
+A digital disruptor can be a good thing, but there’s simply not enough out there from customers to know what to expect long term.
+Figure also isn’t yet available nationwide, though the company mentions it will be available in more states in the future.

 - Requires handing over your bank details.
 Figure requires you to connect at least one checking account, but Redditors report having to give up your bank login details to do so.